Getting Started (for Developers)

 The project must be simple.
 Any one should be able to understand how it works and why those decisions were made.

-When a possible risk arises we should always consider the hierachy of controls.
+When a possible risk arises we should always consider the hierarchy of controls.
 In descedending order of priority

 Languages